 There is a wide-range of literature with focus on client-consultant relationships, factors of successful engagements, contracting and selection criteria of consultants but most of the papers in this field study perceived quality in relation with specific types of consulting in different markets and not with a universal approach.
-Novelty of my research roots in the perspective I applied to discover hierarchy structure of buying organizations when interacting with consultants.
-I created such a scientifically valuable work which provides practical and businesslike results and framework to understand success factors of management consulting service.
-Results support development of management, b2b marketing and project marketing knowledge and complete existing theories and methods by providing an easy-to-use, practical framework for new generation of marketing and management students and professionals.
+The value of the paper is the empirically grounded approach to validate consulting market specific conceptual quality model which work academically fills a void in consulting and service marketing literature.
+Research findings can support of buying organizations in managing their activities for improving service quality and setting clear behavioral and professional objectives to their consultants.
+Furthermore, findings assist sales executives in finetuning their pre-sales techniques by considering client quality preferences through tender and offer phases.